Overview of the 2015 Index of Culture and Opportunity

 Within each section, a variety of experts comment on specific indicators and trends: what they mean and why they matter for culture and opportunity in America.
 Some write from their decades-long experiences in the field and others from their extensive empirical research.
 Their commentaries guide non-specialists through the data, parsing the important details but also explaining the broader landscape.
 Drawing from their wide-ranging expertise, the contributors also incorporate additional relevant data and research that enrich the reader’s overall understanding.

-The Heritage Foundation seeks to advance conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
+Why It Matters The Heritage Foundation seeks to advance conservative public policies based on the principles of free enterprise, limited government, individual freedom, traditional American values, and a strong national defense.
 This Index is part of a set designed to assess our nation’s strength in these areas, along with the Index of Economic Freedom and Index of U.S. Military Strength.
 Together, these indexes measure America’s economic, social, and military strength to help inform policy and cultural conversations both in Washington and across America.

 Policymakers will find the foundational data they need to address issues involving: